ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Returns
    * _none_

-The Reset method resets the tooltip back to its initial state
+The Reset method resets the tooltip back to its initial state.

+#### UpdateText/1

+  > `public void UpdateText(string newText)`

+  * Parameters
+   * `string newText` - A string containing the text to update the tooltip to display.
+  * Returns
+   * _none_

+The UpdateText method allows the tooltip text to be updated at runtime.

 ### Example